-We expect to articulate Ritsumeikan's unique intentions regarding the achievement of the Sustainable Development Goals (SDGs) in 2030, given that 2030 is the final year of the R2030 Challenge Design as well as the target year for achievement of Japan's country-level SDGs.
-The SDGs are also closely related to the "creation of values for social co-existence" set forth in the R2030 Challenge Design.
-With this in mind, we established the Ritsumeikan SDGs Promotion Headquarters with the Chancellor as director and confirmed that we will work on the development of systems for partnership, talent development, and research toward the resolution of shared global problems.
-Needless to say, "SDGs" has become an important keyword in current education and research.
+The design candidates mentioned above are particularly expected to articulate Ritsumeikan's intentions regarding the achievement of the Sustainable Development Goals (SDGs), given that 2030 is also the target year for achievement of Japan's country-level SDGs.
+With this in mind, we established the Ritsumeikan SDGs Promotion Headquarters, and resolved to work on the development of systems for partnership, talent development, and research toward the resolution of shared global problems.